 Payment of any benefit will be subject to the Commonwealth compulsory preservation rules.
 See STC Fact Sheet 4: When can I be paid my superannuation benefits?

-A lump sum basic benefit and any applicable Additional Employer Contribution (AEC), Commonwealth Government co-contributions and Low Income Superannuation Contribution are also payable if you resign.
+A lump sum basic benefit and any applicable Additional Employer Contribution (AEC), Commonwealth Government co-contributions and Low Income Super Tax Offset are also payable if you resign.

 Can you defer payment?